 Make the Tangzhong:

-Add a 1/2 cup of the orange-spiced milk, water and flour to a saucepan over low heat.
+Add a 1/2 cup of the steeped milk, water and flour to a saucepan over low heat.
 Whisk together until mixture thickens into a smooth paste.
 Remove from heat and set aside to cool.

 Make the Dough: